 How to Write Humor: What Makes Something so Funny?

-An editor I once worked with, asked if I could teach her how to write humor.
+An editor I once worked with, asked if I could teach her how to write "funny stuff".

-Until then, I had never thought of humor as being something that is taught.
-I had always thought that people have a humor gene or they do not.
+Until then I had never thought of humor as being something that is taught.
+I had always thought that people had a humor gene or they did not.

-It would be like trying to teach someone to have brown eyes if they were born with blue eyes.
-Or trying to teach them to be brown-eyed when they already have brown eyes.
+Trying to teach humorous writing would seem to be like trying to teach someone to have brown eyes if they were born with blue eyes.
+Or it would be like trying to teach them to be brown-eyed when they already have brown eyes.
 In either case it wouldn't accomplish much.

-Also, I felt if I were to analyze humor, and unravel the deep mystery of what it really is, the fragile elusive Humor Muse would be ticked off and forsake me for discovering her address and true identity.
+Also, I felt if I tried to analyze the essence of humor, and unravel the deep mystery of what it really is, the fragile elusive Humor Muse would be ticked off and forsake me for discovering her address and true identity.

 How Can You Tell if Something Is Funny?

-When I finish a humor column I often rewrite, or at least re-read it about fifteen times.
-As you can imagine, it quickly loses the element of surprise.
+When I finish a humor column I often re-read or rewrite or it about fifteen times.
+As you can imagine, in my mind it quickly loses the element of surprise.
 Surprise is important.